geekhmer/geekhmer.github.io/source/_posts/2014-08-09-whats-new-in-rails4-activemodel.markdown

 {% endcodeblock %}

 <p>
-  when author is nill it's goint to generate correct SQL syntax: <code>SELECT "posts".* FROM "posts" WHERE (author IS NOT NULL)</code>
+  When author is nill it's goint to generate correct SQL syntax: <code>SELECT "posts".* FROM "posts" WHERE (author IS NOT NULL)</code>
 </p>

 <p>